-When learning development professionals talk to clients about the benefits and importance of a “training needs assessment.” they like to use the “You wouldn’t build a house without a blueprint” metaphor.
+When learning development professionals talk to clients about the benefits and importance of “conducting a training needs assessment.” they like to use the “You wouldn’t build a house without a blueprint” metaphor.

 It’s a good metaphor.
 And yet, it often fails to convince clients that the time and money spent on the training needs analysis is worth the expenditure.